 Day 4 Ottawa

 This morning, make your own way to Union Station, where you board the train from Toronto to Ottawa.
-The journey takes around four and a half hours; you can admire the view as you skirt the edge of Lake Ontario.
+The journey takes around four and a half hours; you can admire the view as cut through Ontario's forested interior.
 A snack and bar service is offered on all of your journeys.
 On arrival at Ottawa's Tremblar Road Station, take a short taxi tide to your hotel.
 Spend the rest of the day exploring Canada's capital city.
 We can book you on a free 20 minute tour of Parliament Hill's government buildings.
 You'll also find the Peace Tower here - a lift can take you up to the top for sweeping views over the city.

 Day 5 Ottawa

 Spend today further exploring the compact city of Ottawa.
 Many superb parks and gardens, as well as the Rideau Canal, offer a peaceful place to stroll.
 There are also a variety of museums and galleries to browse, including the Museum of History, which charts 1,000 years of Canadian history through interesting and atmospheric exhibits.
 We also recommend visiting the Byward Market, where you're spoilt for choice when it comes to cafes and restaurants.

 Day 6 Montréal

 Take a taxi to Ottawa's Tremblar Road Station, where you board the train to Montréal.
 The journey takes around two hours through lush green landscapes.
 On arrival at Montréal's Central Station, take a taxi to your hotel.
 Spend the rest of the afternoon exploring this cosmopolitan city, which blends French, British and Canadian cultures.
 You could browse the many chic shops and galleries or take a guided walking tour along the cobbled streets of Old Montréal and the Old Port area to learn about the city's history.